scottyeager/info_foundation/_archive/news/April_update.md

 (we feel it's better to first resolve above and then go big later this year)
 *   TFT on large Exchanges or create too much Hype for TFT (we believe it's the wrong way)
 *   Roadshows for developers (ISVs) to get them to use the TF Grid (for later this year).
-*   More solutions which can be created using our TF Tech technology
+*   More solutions which can be created using our TFTech technology

 ## Planned Events